crystal-lang/crystal-book/overview/http_server.md

 server.listen
 ```

-The above code will make sense once you read the whole documentation, but we can already learn some things.
+The above code will make sense once you read the whole language reference, but we can already learn some things.

 * You can [require](../syntax_and_semantics/requiring_files.html) code defined in other files: